iamkaranvalecha/DocuGen/README.md

 ✨ Why is this solution different and compelling for the customer?
 - Standardization of documentation across multiple projects throughout the organization provides a greater value addition on daily basis

-✨ What business value does your project provide to Microsoft?
-- Attract new users, making current users happy

 ✨ Key Features:
 - Automatically generates & updated documentation from your code
 - Summarizes code using OpenAI models or Ollama integration